andreipfeiffer/css-in-js/README.md

 _Last update: **Jan 2021**_

 This document contains a thorough analysis of all the current **CSS-in-JS** solutions.
 The baseline reference we'll use for comparison is a **CSS Modules** approach.
-We'll also use **Next.js** as a SSR framework for building resources.
+We're using **Next.js** as a SSR framework for building resources.
 Last important aspect is type-safety with full **TypeScript** support.

 Please checkout our [goals](#goals) before drawing your own conclusions.